entropybit/survivinpkcs/README.md

 ```

-So in our cases useages would be either with the score.sc
+So in our cases usages would be either with the score.sc
 ```
 python pack_pdbs_to_xtc.py -i dimer_refined -sc dimer_refined/score.sc -o dimer_traj.xtc
 ```